Trust Bank (New Zealand): Merger and dissolution

-Finally, in 1996 the community trusts sold Trust Bank New Zealand to Westpac Banking Corporation for $1.2 billion.
+Finally, in 1996 the community trusts sold Trust Bank New Zealand to Westpac for $1.2 billion.
 The two banks merged as WestpacTrust, although the word trust was phased out by 2002.
 From this time, ASB Bank (who had taken over Westland Bank) and TSB Bank became the only remaining "regional" banks.

 Community trusts

 All of the community trusts still exist, although only one retains any shares in the bank that they were established from.
 Each community trust distributes money to the communities that they served within the boundaries of the former regional banks.
 The trusts are: